arplaboratory/QAA/README.md

-# UniVPR: Advancing Universal Visual Place Recognition via Multi-Dataset Joint Training with Query-Based Adaptive Aggregation
+# Query-Based Adaptive Aggregation for Multi-Dataset Joint Training Toward Universal Visual Place Recognition

-This repository is the official implementation for [UniVPR: Advancing Universal Visual Place Recognition via Multi-Dataset Joint Training with Query-Based Adaptive Aggregation]().
+This repository is the official implementation for [Query-Based Adaptive Aggregation for Multi-Dataset Joint Training Toward Universal Visual Place Recognition]().

 ## Summary

-We introduce the UniVPR framework for efficient multi-dataset joint training, and QAA for query-based adaptive feature aggregation to expand the model memory capacity, leading to better generalization performance for diverse datasets.
+We introduce Query-based Adaptive Aggregation (QAA) to expand the model memory capacity, leading to better generalization performance for diverse datasets.
+We also introduce the UniVPR framework for efficient multi-dataset joint training.

 ## Setup